 Location is everything

-All our apartments are all located in Collins Street’s west end, with easy access via the free tram network into the CBD.
+Melbourne Lifestyle Apartments are located in Collins Street’s west end, with easy access via the free tram network into the Central Business District.

-It is a great walk along the Yarra River the Melbourne Convention and Exhibition Centre, South Wharf DFO, Southbank, Crown Casino and all the restaurants along this strip.
+It is approximately an 8 minute walk along the Yarra River to the Melbourne Convention and Exhibition Centre, South Wharf DFO, Southbank, Crown Casino and all the restaurants along this strip.

 Catch a free tram and explore the city, or make your way to the office within minutes.